mlammens/Wallace-NAISMA-2019/index.md

 ## Background Materials

-You do not need to now this information to effectively begin using *Wallace*.
+You do not need to know this information to effectively begin using *Wallace*.
 However, a little R knowledge can go a long way.

 * [Short introduction to R/RStudio](https://mlammens.github.io/Wallace-NAISMA-2019/docs/Intro-to-RStudio.html)
 * [Even shorter introduction to R/RStudio](https://mlammens.github.io/Wallace-NAISMA-2019/docs/Crash-Course-R.html)